D-Robotics/hobot_falldown_detection/README.md

 ## Running

-After a successful build, copy the generated install path to the Horizon X3 development board (if compiling on X3, skip the copying step), and run the following command
+After a successful build, copy the generated install path to the RDK X3 development board (if compiling on X3, skip the copying step), and run the following command

 ### **Ubuntu**